 On May 8, 2014, USEPA listed the former Wolff-Alport Chemical Company site ("Wolff-Alport Site") in Ridgewood, Queens as a Superfund site.
 The designation is based on radioactive contamination resulting from the operations of the Wolff-Alport Chemical Company during the 1920s to 1950s, which, among other things, disposed of radioactive thorium on-site and via the sewer system.
 In August 2012, USEPA, in cooperation with City and State agencies, commenced a response action to implement certain interim remedial measures at the Wolff-Alport Site to address the Site's short-term public health risks.
-USEPA has indicated that the Superfund process would include an investigation of impacts to the Sewer System from operations at the Wolff-Alport Site.
+The Superfund process will include an investigation of impacts to the Sewer System from operations at the Wolff-Alport Site.

 Separate Sewers.
 In addition to the combined sewers, which are subject to the CSO control program, portions of the City are served by separate sewers designed to carry only stormwater.
 Such municipal separate storm sewer systems ("MS4s") are also subject to regulation under the Clean Water Act, and therefore require SPDES permits.
 Currently, the SPDES requirements for the City's separate sewers are incorporated into the SPDES permits for the 14 wastewater treatment plants.
 In April 2010, however, NYSDEC indicated its intention to issue a separate, Citywide MS4 permit which will impose significant new requirements.
-NYSDEC issued a draft MS4 permit for public comment on February 5, 2014; comments were due on April 7, 2014.
-Pursuant to the City's agreement, NYSDEC's time either to hold an administrative hearing or issue the final permit has been extended to March 2016.
+Based on comments NYSDEC received on the draft MS4 permit it issued for public comment on February 5, 2014, NYSDEC made substantial changes to the permit, in consultation with the City.
+NYSDEC re-noticed the permit for public comment on March 11, 2015; comments are due on April 10, 2015.
 The City does not yet have an estimate of the costs associated with these new requirements, which could be substantial, nor are such costs included in the CIP.